franknmungai/react-hackathon/docs/05-cells.md

 You can find the code for this lesson [here](https://github.com/franknmungai/live-chess/tree/04-creating-the-cells)

-In the next section, we will be adding a `Piece` component to hold the chess pieces inside our _Cells_.
+In the next section, we will be adding a `Piece` component for the chess pieces in our _Cells_.